enjaku4/rabarber/README.md

 end
 ```

-- `cache_enabled` must be a boolean determining whether roles are cached.
-Roles are cached by default to avoid unnecessary database queries.
-If you want to disable caching, set this option to `false`.
+- `cache_enabled` must be a boolean determining whether roles are cached. _Roles are cached by default to avoid unnecessary database queries._ If you want to disable caching, set this option to `false`.
 If caching is enabled and you need to clear the cache, use `Rabarber::Cache.clear` method.

-- `current_user_method` must be a symbol representing the method that returns the currently authenticated user.
-The default value is `:current_user`.
+- `current_user_method` must be a symbol representing the method that returns the currently authenticated user. _The default value is `:current_user`._

-- `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone.
-The default value is `false` (allowing users without roles to access endpoints permitted to everyone).
+- `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone. _The default value is `false` (allowing users without roles to access endpoints permitted to everyone)._

-- `when_actions_missing` must be a proc where you can define the behaviour when the actions specified in `grant_access` method cannot be found in the controller (`missing_actions` is an array of missing actions, `context` is a hash that looks like this: `{ controller: "InvoicesController" }`).
-This check is performed on every request and when the application is initialized if `eager_load` configuration is enabled in Rails.
-By default, an error is raised when actions are missing.
+- `when_actions_missing` must be a proc where you can define the behaviour when the actions specified in `grant_access` method cannot be found in the controller (`missing_actions` is an array of symbols e.g., `[:index]`, `context` is a hash that looks like this: `{ controller: "InvoicesController" }`).
+This check is performed on every request and when the application is initialized if `eager_load` configuration is enabled in Rails. _By default, an error is raised when actions are missing._

-- `when_roles_missing` must be a proc where you can define the behaviour when the roles specified in `grant_access` method cannot be found in the database (`missing_roles` is an array of missing roles, `context` is a hash that looks like this: `{ controller: "InvoicesController", action: "index" }`).
-This check is performed on every request and when the application is initialized if `eager_load` configuration is enabled in Rails.
-By default, only a warning is logged when roles are missing.
+- `when_roles_missing` must be a proc where you can define the behaviour when the roles specified in `grant_access` method cannot be found in the database (`missing_roles` is an array of symbols e.g., `[:admin]`, `context` is a hash that looks like this: `{ controller: "InvoicesController", action: "index" }`).
+This check is performed on every request and when the application is initialized if `eager_load` configuration is enabled in Rails. _By default, only a warning is logged when roles are missing._

-- `when_unauthorized` must be a proc where you can define the behaviour when access is not authorized (`controller` is an instance of the controller where the code is executed).
-By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent.
+- `when_unauthorized` must be a proc where you can define the behaviour when access is not authorized (`controller` is an instance of the controller where the code is executed). _By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent._

 ## Roles